• Skip to main content

 Pinterest pin showing a serving of apple cobbler, topped with two scoops of vanilla ice cream.

-You know those days when you’re just craving something warm, sweet, and downright comforting?
-Well, this Apple Cobbler with Cake Mix is exactly what you need.
+You know those days when you're craving something warm, sweet, and downright comforting?
+This apple cobbler with cake mix delivers exactly that, gooey apple filling topped with a buttery, golden cake mix crust.

 A serving of Apple Cobbler on a white plate topped with vanilla ice cream.